Ares (DC Comics): DC Rebirth: Wonder Woman (2016–present)

 Years later, the mysterious tree that had been growing on Themyscira is teleported to the false island that Wonder Woman had originally thought was her home.
-During a battle with the Cheetah, a drop of Wonder Woman's blood opens a portal to inside the tree.
+During a battle with Cheetah, a drop of Wonder Woman's blood opens a portal to inside the tree.
 There, Wonder Woman and Veronica Cale encounter both Isadore Cale and an attractive, nude man who introduces himself as Ares.
 Diana had not faced Ares in Year One, but his sons in disguise.
 Themyscira serves as Ares' prison once he is calmed of his bloodlust with the love of Aphrodite, and Phobos and Deimos plot to gain access to kill their father and take his role, gaining his power.
 The gods alter Diana's memories to make her think she has returned to the island so she could never try to find the real Themyscira, thereby granting access to darker forces.
 Isadore becomes his ward in the meantime.
 He gives her the clue to how to defeat his sons: with love, not hatred.
 Once his sons have been defeated and bound by the Lasso of Truth, Ares reveals Isadore cannot leave without being split from her physical and astral forms.
 She can live with the Amazons, however, and thus have a life where she will not age.

 Later, Darkseid's daughter Grail is imprisoned in the tree with Ares.
 Ares, inspired by the hope of justice, manipulates Grail into killing him with the Godkiller sword.
 This frees him of his imprisonment.
 Soon after, Wonder Woman encounters Ares, this time resembling the missing Steve Trevor, on a battlefield in Durkovia.